Toggle: English / Spanish

 Conversion disorder is a mental condition in which a person has blindness, paralysis, or other nervous system (neurologic) symptoms that cannot be explained by medical evaluation.

 Conversion disorder symptoms may occur because of a psychological conflict.

-Persons who have conversion disorder are not making up their symptoms (malingering).
-Some doctors falsely believe that this disorder is not a real condition and may tell patients the problem is all in their head.
+People who have conversion disorder are not making up their symptoms (malingering).
+Some doctors falsely believe that this disorder is not a real condition and may tell people that the problem is all in their head.
 But this condition is real.
 It causes distress and cannot be turned on and off at will.

 The physical symptoms are thought to be an attempt to resolve the conflict the person feels inside.
 For example, a woman who believes it is not acceptable to have violent feelings may suddenly feel numbness in her arms after becoming so angry that she wanted to hit someone.
 Instead of allowing herself to have violent thoughts about hitting someone, she experiences the physical symptom of numbness in her arms.

 Symptoms of a conversion disorder include the loss of one or more bodily functions, such as:

 - Inability to speak